Gwen Williams IAYT, IPHM, BFA

-Yoga Therapy with a focus on Mental Health (550 hours) From 2011 to February 2020 I have been studying the application of Yoga Therapy with Heather Mason and the Minded Institute.
-I learnt to work with different types of mental health conditions, the physiology and neuroscience behind the conditions and the practices proven to be most helpful for these.
-This included yoga asana, pranayama (breathwork), Buddhist meditation and philosophy, as well as psychotheraputic holding techniques.
-During this time I gave birth to my first son which inspired me to write my 5,000 word dissertation on attachment and how we can support attachment with the therapeutic application of yoga.
+Yoga Therapy with a focus on Mental Health (550 hours) From 2011 to February 2020 I have been studying the application of Yoga Therapy with Heather Mason at the Minded Institute.
+I have learnt to work with different types of mental health conditions, learning the physiology and neuroscience behind these conditions and the practices proven to be most helpful.
+This includes yoga asana, pranayama (breathwork), Yogic and Buddhist meditation and philosophy, as well as psychotheraputic holding techniques.
+Shortly after enrolling on this course I gave birth to my first son which inspired me to write my dissertation on attachment and how we can support attachment with the therapeutic application of yoga.
 I am accredited as a Yoga Therapist with the International Association of Yoga Therapy (IAYT).

-Women’s Holistic Health Practitioner In 2017 I completed this year long journey guided by Master Herbalist Amanda Rayment and renowned Counsellor and Cranial Sacral Therapist Dominique Sakoilsky.
+Women’s Health Practitioner In 2017 I completed this year long journey guided by Master Herbalist Amanda Rayment and renowned Counsellor and Cranial Sacral Therapist Dominique Sakoilsky.
 I learnt how to use gentle psychological, spiritual and physical inquiry for healing, as well as herbs, nutrition, body work and movement.
-I also began my journey learning about menstrual cycle and the life phases of women and how to harness the innate power of these.
-This work has become a fundamental part of my life and I have a great passion in sharing this.
+Deepening my journey learning about menstrual cycle and the life phases of women and how to harness the innate power of these.
+I am accredited with the International Practitioners of Holistic Medicine IPHM as a Women’s Health Practitioner.

-Well Women Yoga Therapy Bridging my love of the healing power of movement and my love for women’s holistic health, In 2017 I trained as a Well Women Yoga Therapist with Uma Dinsmore-Tuli.
+Well Women Yoga Therapy Bridging my love of the healing power of movement and passion for women’s holistic health, in 2017 I trained as a Well Women Yoga Therapist with renowned teacher Uma Dinsmore-Tuli.
 The course focuses on nourishing movement for women and how to work with specific conditions and generally support menstrual health.

 “Let the beauty we love be what we do.”
 Rumi